-Washing soda is a common ingredient in homemade laundry detergent recipes and other homemade cleaners, but it's not the most comfortable product to find.
+Washing soda is a common ingredient in homemade laundry detergent recipes and other homemade cleaners, but it's not the easiest product to find.
 So where should you look for it?

 Naturally Occurring Substance

 Washing soda is a naturally occurring substance derived from the ash of sodium-rich plants.
-Sometimes it's manufactured synthetically, but whether nature-made or human-made, it's just a chemical compound consisting of sodium, carbon, and oxygen.
+Sometimes it's manufactured synthetically.
+But whether nature-made or human-made, it's just a chemical compound consisting of sodium, carbon, and oxygen.

-Take care to store washing soda in a dry area because it absorbs moisture readily and will turn brick-hard when it does.
+Take care to store washing soda in a dry area.
+It absorbs moisture readily and will turn brick-hard when it does.

-Uses for Washing Soda
+Washing Soda Uses

-It also works its magic on hard-to-clean items like ovens, stovetops, and stoves; outdoor furniture; window blinds; and silver, copper, and gold items.
+It also works its magic on hard-to-clean items such as ovens, stovetops, and stoves; outdoor furniture; window blinds; and silver, copper, and gold items.
 It will even clean up grease and oil stains in the garage.
 You cover the stain with washing soda, sprinkle with water, and let stand overnight.
 The next day, scrub with a brush and hose off.